pmatzavin/inbound-http-log/README.md

 The benchmark measures the average `throughput` (requests/second), for two Node.js servers that serve the 'hello world' String.

-- One of the servers uses the `FastHttpLog`.
+- One of the servers uses the `inbound-http-log` module.
-- The other server uses the [http-pino](https://github.com/pinojs/pino-http).
+- The other server uses the [http-pino](https://github.com/pinojs/pino-http) module.

 The benchmark runs in five steps.